madlambda/Acorn/docs/Acorn.md

 * Simple programming interfaces (easy to write graphical or distributed apps)
 * Have a modern browser, that means you could use Acorn browser instead of open chrome/firefox
-* Be network distributed, in the sense that multiple Acorn servers provides the set of visible resources in each terminal.
+* Highly distributed, in the sense that multiple Acorn servers provides the set of visible resources in each terminal.
 * Interoperate and extend current technologies (Containers, Kubernetes, etc)